crackersamdjam/ICS3U-Culminating/README.md

 - 'Random' board colour from pre-selected list of options

-- 'resign', 'draw', and 'undo' options
+- resign, draw, and undo options

 _____________________________________________________